Griffiths Park Upgrade

 Any chance there was money in the budget for bird boxes and monkey bars?

-Renée Clare over 2 years ago
+Renée Clare about 3 years ago

 1. The draft proposal doesn't say anything about accessibility.
 Will the whole park be accessible to wheelchair users and people with other disability, because it absolutely should be!